 Still, there’s something about emerging from winter break with a fresh-from-vacation glow.
 Instead of reaching for a conventional self-tanner, this super easy DIY is inspired by an old WWII-era trick, when women supposedly used tea bags to give themselves a natural-looking tan.
 Makes sense—the tannic acid that gives black tea its color has been known to stain teeth as well as fabrics when spilled.
 Tried and tested—this spray tan really works with some patient layering.
 Not to mention, the scent of black tea and vanilla is pretty yummy.

+Now that you know how to make self-tanner, it’s time to use it.
 First cleanse the skin, then exfoliate with a facial or body scrub, or use a skin brush.
 Follow up with moisturizer.
 These first steps will prime the skin for more even application.
 Mist the spray on the desired areas evenly; there’s no need to rub it in, which could cause streaks.
 Allow to dry for a few seconds and repeat until you’re happy with the shade; just remember to let it dry between each layer.

 Photo credit: Alicia Cho

 Download the app for easy shopping on the go